-The Judicial Affairs Committee pool shall be appointed by the Associate Vice Chancellor for Student Affairs at the beginning of each academic year.
+The Judicial Affairs Committee pool shall be appointed by the Vice Chancellor for Academic and Student Affairs at the beginning of each academic year.
 The committee pool will be comprised of a minimum of three faculty members, three staff members, and three students.
-The Associate Vice Chancellor for Student Affairs' designee will serve as the Chair of the pool and will coordinate all hearings but shall not serve on the Judicial Affairs Committee for any hearing.
+The Associate Vice Chancellor for Student Affairs or designee will serve as the Chair of the pool and will coordinate all hearings but shall not serve on the Judicial Affairs Committee for any hearing.
+The Chair cannot be the same designated Judicial Affairs Officer who served in the investigative role of the same case.